bufbuild-ru/docs/docs/bsr/quickstart/index.md

 :::

 The Protovalidate rule checks that the invoice includes at least one line item, and raises an error if it doesn't.
-You can learn more about the rule in the [Protovalidate module documentation](https://buf.build/bufbuild/protovalidate/docs/main:buf.validate#buf.validate.RepeatedRules).
+You can learn more about the rule in the [Protovalidate reference documentation](../../reference/protovalidate/rules/repeated_rules/#min_items).

 ### Generate code